Mother Of Slain Singer Christina Grimmie Dies After Battle With Breast Cancer

 Tina Grimmie was a warm and friendly presence, known as Mama Grimmie to friends and fans.
 She and Christina were close and Christina wrote the song “Little Girl” to support her mom as she battled breast cancer.
 Her family released the song posthumously on May 11, 2018.

-Tina Grimmie passed surrounded by friend and family, including her husband and son.
+Tina Grimmie passed surrounded by friends and family, including her husband and son.
 The family mentioned how appreciative they were for the love and support shown by Christina’s fans.

 “We are also grateful to our beloved #TeamGrimmie, Christina’s amazing base of fans, for their immense outpouring of love on social media that’s continually kept us encouraged,” the statement said.
 “Tina was truly a one of a kind soul and our hearts are heavy.”